What is a radiologist?

 Radiologists apply advanced knowledge of anatomy and pathology to interpret the findings of medical imaging examinations and to formulate written diagnostic reports to assist other doctors and health professionals.

-Radiologists work as part of a clinical team to aid other doctors and health professionals in choosing appropriate imaging tests for their patients, that balance the benefits against the risks, with a particular focus on preventing unnecessary radiation exposure.
+Radiologists work as part of a clinical team to aid other doctors and health professionals in choosing appropriate imaging tests for their patients, that balance the benefits against the risks, with a particular focus on preventing unnecessary ionizing radiation exposure.

 Radiologists are often called upon to perform image-guided procedures, such as biopsies, drainages and targeted injections, to directly enable diagnosis and treatment of patients.
 A subset of radiologists also perform more advanced image-guided procedures including vascular stenting and aneurysm coiling.

 There is a common misconception that radiologists "take" x-rays, however, this task is performed by radiographers (radiologic technologists).
 The core role of a radiologist is to interpret or "read" x-rays.
 Here's how the partner of a radiologist put it:

-"When I tell people my husband is a radiologist they usually ask if he takes x-rays.
+"When I tell people my other half is a radiologist they usually ask if they take x-rays.

 I explain that a radiologist is a doctor that looks at scans of patients and helps other doctors work out what is wrong and what to do next.
 Also sometimes there isn't anything wrong, which is just as tricky!